 We all know that we should be eating our greens.
-No matter your health or fitness goals, you’ll be hard-pressed to find advice that doesn’t somehow include “eat more veggies!”
-So while we love all vegetables for their myriad of health benefits, vitamins, minerals, and key phytonutrients, we’re specifically loving these anti-inflammatory vegetables thanks to some of their seriously impressive added perks.
+No matter your health or fitness goals, you’ll be hard-pressed to find advice that doesn’t somehow include “eat more vegetables!”
+But some veggies don’t get the attention they deserve.
+So while we love all veggies for their myriad of health benefits, we’re shining the spotlight on some underrated (and wildly delicious) foods that fight inflammation.
+These anti-inflammatory vegetables offer some seriously impressive perks — trust us, you’ll want to add them to your diet.

-Here’s our roundup of some of our favorites, plus some delicious ways to enjoy them.
+Here’s our roundup of some of our favorite anti-inflammatory vegetables, plus some delicious ways to enjoy them.

 Why Should We Care About Inflammation?